Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Introduction

 then, up to a subsequence, $(\ueps)_{\eps>0}$ converges to $u$ in $\Ld^2(0,T;\Ld^2_{\mathrm{loc}}(\R^3_+))$, $(\rhoeps)_{\eps>0}$ converges weakly-$*$ to $\rho$ in $\Ld^\infty((0,T)\times\R^3_+)$ for any $T>0$, where $(\rho,u)$ is a solution of

 with

-\end{theoreme} \begin{theoreme} Let $(u,\rho)$ be any global solution to the system \eqref{limitRhoU} with the regularity \eqref{target:u}--\eqref{target:rho}.
+\end{theoreme} \begin{theoreme} Let $(u,\rho)$ be any global solution to the system \eqref{limitRhoU} with the regularity \eqref{limit:u}--\eqref{limit:rho}.
 Under Assumptions \textbf{\ref{hypGeneral}}--\textbf{\ref{hypUnifBoundVNS}}--\textbf{\ref{hypSmallData}}, there exist $\eps_0>0$, $\omega >0$ and $C_M>0$ such that if $T>0$, then for all $t \in [0,T]$ and $\eps \in (0, \eps_0)$

-\end{theoreme} \begin{remarque} Let us clarify the two previous results with respect to the limit system \eqref{limitRhoU}. \begin{itemize} \item Theorem \ref{thCV} implies a theorem of existence of a global strong solution for the Boussinesq-Navier-Stokes system \eqref{limitRhoU}.
-Of course, the smallness assumption of the initial data $(u_\eps^0)_\eps$ contained in Assumption \textbf{\ref{hypSmallData}} (which is uniform in $\eps$) is implicitely transferred to the initial data $u^0$ that we choose by the convergence $u_\eps^0 \rightharpoonup u^0$. \item Theorem \ref{th-rate:cvgence} implies a theorem of uniqueness of global strong solutions for the Boussinesq-Navier-Stokes system \eqref{limitRhoU}, stated in a very weak form.
+\end{theoreme} \begin{remarque} Let us clarify the two previous results with respect to the limit system \eqref{limitRhoU}. \begin{enumerate} \item Theorem \ref{thCV} implies a theorem of existence of a global strong solution for the Boussinesq-Navier-Stokes system \eqref{limitRhoU}.
+Of course, the smallness assumption of the initial data $(u_\eps^0)_\eps$ contained in Assumption \textbf{\ref{hypSmallData}} (which is uniform in $\eps$) is implicitely transferred to the initial data $u^0$ that we choose, thanks to a weak-compactness argument (up to an additional subsequence). \item Theorem \ref{th-rate:cvgence} implies a theorem of uniqueness of global strong solutions for the Boussinesq-Navier-Stokes system \eqref{limitRhoU}, stated in a very weak form.
 More precisely, this theorem proves that there is a unique solution to the system for a class of initial conditions $(u^0, \rho^0)$ which can be approached in $\Ld^2(\R^3_+) \times \H^{-1}(\R^3_+)$ by a sequence $(u^0_\eps, \rho^0_\eps)$ satisfying Assumptions \textbf{\ref{hypGeneral}}--\textbf{\ref{hypUnifBoundVNS}}--\textbf{\ref{hypSmallData}}.
 This is somehow related to a smallness assumption of the initial data $(u^0, \rho^0)$ (recall that we work in dimension $3$).